The Visible (and Invisible!) Advantages of Working in Teams

 3. Clarify the lead.
 It is helpful to know who is managing the team and what the expectations are of this person.

 4. Set up project and time management tools.
-Taking time to set up tools, systems, shared spaces, and project management plans will help ensure success.
+Taking time to set up tools, systems, shared spaces, and project management plans help ensure success.
 The goal is effective and efficient systems.

 I love working with my colleagues on client work.
-I always learn from them, we have become close friends, and I know that client work benefits from it.
-Each contract offers new experiences and lessons; each client benefits in unique and important ways.
+We have become close friends, I always learn from them, and I know that client work benefits from it.
+Each contract offers new experiences and lessons.
+Each client benefits in unique and important ways.
 Whether visible or invisible, the advantages of collaborative creations are invaluable.

 What work are you involved in that may benefit from more teamwork?